aryvini/railtemp/README.md

 The purpose of the code is to facilitate the process of simulate/calculate a heat transfer equation varying many parameters such as: geolocation, profile, physical aspects and more.
 Therefore this module abstract the process of solving into some easy classes' methods.
 A example of usage is available [here](example/example.ipynb).

+In case of any issue or question, feel free to contact me: aryviniciusnf@gmail.com